We're seeing an increase in calls about heating issues. Please check our advice on how to get your boiler working, before you get in touch with us.

 Microsoft advise that the biometric data used to support Windows Hello is stripped of any information that could be used to specifically identify you and is stored on the local device only.
 It doesn't roam and is never sent to external devices or servers.
 This means that your biometrics are not processed by Microsoft or Bromford as personal data when you log in to our systems.

-Personal use of our IT Services
+Personal Use of Bromford IT Services

 Where Bromford provides you with an e-mail address, a way of saving documents or any other IT service these are provided for business use.
 Personal use of these services to send private messages or to save personal data or documents is not recommended as it may be necessary for your manager to be given access to your e-mail account or file storage when you leave or in other circumstances.
 This access will however only be given when there is a clear business need for the access and will be approved by a director.